-Written in Stone: Inscriptions from the National Museum of Saudi Arabia - In the Kingdom of Saudi Arabia, inscriptions were etched, engraved, pecked, or even sometimes carved in bas-relief on stones or on the rock-faces of cliffs and hills.
-This online exhibit features 54 museum objects which bear examples of ancient epigraphy.
+Written in Stone: Inscriptions from the National Museum of Saudi Arabia In the Kingdom of Saudi Arabia, inscriptions were etched, engraved, pecked, or even sometimes carved in bas-relief on stones or on the rock-faces of cliffs and hills.
+This website features 54 museum objects which bear examples of ancient epigraphy.

-Canela Body Adornment - This exhibit features photographs of northeastern Brazil from the William H. Crocker collection.
+Canela Body Adornment Photographs of northeastern Brazil from the William H. Crocker collection.

-Kiowa Drawings - This exhibit gives an extensive overview of ledger drawings by Kiowa Indians.
+Kiowa Drawings An extensive overview of ledger drawings by Kiowa Indians.

 [ TOP ]